WeiWangTrento/WeiWangTrento.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-<a href='http://mepro.bjtu.edu.cn/'>Center of Digital Media Information Processing</a>.
+<a href='http://mepro.bjtu.edu.cn/'>Center of Digital Media Information Processing</a>. <br />

-Institute of Information Science, Beijing Jiaotong University.
+Institute of Information Science, Beijing Jiaotong University. <br />

-Office 1013-B07, Science and Technology Innovation Mansion of BJTU, Beijing 100044.
+Office 1013-B07, Science and Technology Innovation Mansion of BJTU, Beijing 100044. <br />
 Prospective Students <a href='http://mepro.bjtu.edu.cn/'>Contact me</a>.

 Before joining BJTU, I was an Assistant Professor (RTDa) in the [University of Trento](https://www.unitn.it/en), Italy.